resulumit/psjournals/README.md

 The package is based on data from a comprehensive, but not exhaustive, list of political science journals.<sup>[1](#footnote1)</sup> At the same time, the dataset might include journals that do not unambiguously belong to the discipline of political science.
 Some data points may be inaccurate as well, and others may become inaccurate over time.
 Consult journal websites for the most accurate information.

-it might include journals that do not clearly belong to the discipline of political science.
-Existing observations may be inaccurate.
-Consult the journal websites for the most accurate information.

 ## Installation

 ```R